upthebuzzard/upthebuzzard.github.io/_jekyll_notes/2017-02-21-multiple-authors-in-jekyll.md

 and the author layout would do the rest.

+If you were feeling brave, in the author layout you could probably read the author id from the file name and not even need to specify it in the front matter.

-This is in fact possible using a plugin called a  [generator](https://jekyllrb.com/docs/plugins/#generators), some roll-yer-own ruby code you can include and run with the jekyll build step.
+Generating these stub files automatically is in fact possible using a plugin called a  [generator](https://jekyllrb.com/docs/plugins/#generators), some roll-yer-own ruby code you can include and run with the jekyll build step.
 This is doable, but not trivial.
 The main gotcha, however, is that Github _disable custom plugins for security reasons_ so that's a no-no for me.

 Instead, it seems the only practical option is to manually create a stub page for each new author by hand, whenever you add a new author to the data list.